 ex_buffer (c_ubyte | None) – If the bitmap was created from a buffer allocated by Python/ctypes, pass in the ctypes array to keep it referenced.

-Create a new bitmap using FPDFBitmap_CreateEx(), with a buffer allocated by Python/ctypes.
+Create a new bitmap using FPDFBitmap_CreateEx(), with a buffer allocated by Python/ctypes, or provided by the caller.

 classmethodnew_foreign(width, height, format, rev_byteorder=False, force_packed=False)[source]